 This traditional fall event is dedicated to the parents and families of students.
-A wide range of activities, including receptions, live entertainment, a pre-game barbeque, a football game, casino night, a Sunday brunch, etc. are scheduled for this annual celebration.
+A wide range of activities, including receptions, live entertainment, a pre-game barbeque, a football game, casino night, and a Sunday brunch are scheduled for this annual celebration.

 Greek Week is a week of alcohol-free activities and philanthropy projects designed to celebrate the history, purpose, and accomplishments of fraternities and sororities.
 All money raised during the week is designated to local and national charities.
 The week is sponsored by the Interfraternity, Panhellenic, and United Greek Councils and includes fraternities and sororities teaming up to win various Greek Week Awards.

 This festive week includes residence hall decorations, parties, and the beautiful luminaries that line the streets around campus.